Updated April 21, 2021

 Masses and Gatherings

-All four Missouri Bishops have dispensed the faithful of the Archdiocese of St. Louis from the obligation to attend Mass on Sunday until further notice.
+Archbishop Mitchell T. Rozanski has dispensed the faithful of the Archdiocese of St. Louis from the obligation to attend Mass on Sunday until further notice.
 The COVID-19 pandemic presents a serious threat to physical health.

 Those who are symptomatic or who have been exposed to another with the virus within 14 days are not permitted to enter the church or any parish facility, in accordance with national, state and local health directives.
 Those who are fully vaccinated and have a known exposure to COVID-19 are permitted to enter the church/parish facilities as long as they are asymptomatic, in accordance with the CDC's most recent "Interim Public Health Recommendations for Fully Vaccinated People."
 All attendees are asked to check their temperature at home before coming to church.

 Dispensation of the obligation to attend Sunday Mass continues until further notice.